 If you prefer being on the water – Head down to Huntsville/Madison Count Rowing & Watersports at Ditto Landing, rent a canoe or kayak, and get out on the Tennessee River.
 (Ditto Landing, by the way, is as old as Huntsville, and was one of the first inland ports of entry for the United States.)

 If you’re a fan of bows or barks – There are plenty of places in Huntsville for disc golf (in fact, we have the second-oldest course in the world and there are lots of playgrounds, so, while you can find those things at Southside Park, they aren’t what make it special.
 What’s more unique is that Southside is one of Huntsville’s four dog parks and has an archery park that includes an adult range, a youth range, and a simulated bowhunting range.

 If you’re in the mood for a hike – Go chasing waterfalls at Alum Hollow Trail, a hiking trail on Green Mountain that is appropriate for all skill levels.
 If you finish that and still want more, check out the Green Mountain Nature Trail, which encompasses Sky Lake, a 1.5 mile walking trail, pavilion, chapel, outdoor classroom, picnic tables, covered bridge, and accessible restrooms.

 Lunch in South Huntsville

-For lunch, be sure to check out Edith Ann’s Taste of Home Diner for some of the best burgers in town, and you can finish your day off with great food and live music at Good Company Cafe or a pint at Das Stahl Bierhaus.
+For lunch, be sure to check out Bubby's Diner or The Boot, and you can finish your day off with great food and live music at Good Company Cafe or a pint at Das Stahl Bierhaus.
 Of course it never hurts to finish off your meal by finding a sasquatch at Bigfoot's Little Donuts.

 Photos Provided by Eric Shultz